datachefs/coaching-pandas/README.md

 The pandas documentation and how to read it: http://pandas.pydata.org/pandas-docs/stable/

-Debugging Basics: how to read the Python/pandas error message
+Debugging Basics: how to read the Python/pandas error message</li>

 ## Using Bokeh